On algebras of $\Omega^n$-finite and $\Omega^{\infty}$-infinite representation type: Abstract

 \section{Abstract}

-In this article we characterize the subcategory $\Omega^{\infty}(\mod A)$ for algebras of $\Omega^{n}$-finite representation type.
-As a consequence, we charaterize when a truncated path algebra is a Co-Gorenstein algebra in terms of its associated quiver.
+Co-Gorenstein algebras were introduced by A. Beligiannis in \cite{B}.
+In \cite{KM}, the authors propose the following conjecture (Co-GC): if $\Omega^n (\md A)$ is extension closed for all $n \leq 1$, then $A$ is right Co-Gorenstein, and they prove that the Generalized Nakayama Conjecture implies the Co-GC, also that the Co-GC implies the Nakayama Conjecture.
+In this article we characterize the subcategory $\Omega^{\infty}(\md A)$ for algebras of $\Omega^{n}$-finite representation type.
+As a consequence, we characterize when a truncated path algebra is a Co-Gorenstein algebra in terms of its associated quiver.
 We also study the behaviour of Artin algebras of $\Omega^{\infty}$-infinite representation type.
 Finally, it is presented an example of a non Gorenstein algebra of $\Omega^{\infty}$-infinite representation type and an example of a finite dimensional algebra with infinite $\phi$-dimension.

 \keywords{Truncated path algebra, Co-Gorenstein algebra, Igusa-Todorov function.} \PACS{16W50\and 16E30} \subclass{16G10}